oegedijk/explainerdashboard/README.md

     and store the rest of your millions of rows of input data in an external file or database:
-    - with `explainer.set_X_row_func()` you can set a function that takes and `index` as argument and returns a single row dataframe with model compatible input data for that index.
+    - with `explainer.set_X_row_func()` you can set a function that takes an `index` as argument and returns a single row dataframe with model compatible input data for that index.
 This function can include a query to a database or fileread.
     - with `explainer.set_y_func()` you can set a function that takes